 Attitudes can best be described as automatic thoughts and feelings that we have as soon as we see or hear something.
 Attitudes are usually connected to our values system.

-Habits are automatic behaviours that we have in response to an attitude.
+Habits are automatic behaviors that we have in response to an attitude.

 So the result is – “Habitudes” – the automatic feeling and response to money.

 Couples individually play the card game and have a series of questions to discuss.
 There are several opportunities to stop and write questions to take home for further discussion.

 At times it may be challenging.
 Couples often share their similarities and differences which is a lot of fun!

 Conflicts about money are inevitable; what matters is how the two of you handle those conflicts.

 Here are a couple of questions for you to discuss with your partner: